 - Lunch – added to tuna or chicken salad

-- Dinner – Fish tacos, topping a steak, drizzled over some shrimp, or even taco Tuesday!
+- Dinner – Fish tacos, topping a steak, drizzled over some shrimp, on baked chicken, or even taco Tuesday!

 - Snacks – Nachos, or anything that gets pepped up with a spicy dip.

 What to serve with Pico de Gallo